l7mp/stunner/docs/examples/simple-tunnel/README.md

-# STUNner Tutorial

-# Open a tunnel via STUNner
+# STUNner Tutorial: STUNner benchmark with iperf

-This tutorial shows how to tunnel an external connection via STUNner to a UDP service deployed into Kubernetes.
-The tutorial can also be used to quickly check a STUNner installation.
+This tutorial shows how to make a simple benchmark via STUNner to evaluate your cloud provider's UDP and TCP stack.

 In this tutorial you will learn how to:
 * configure a UDP service in Kubernetes,